Abdul-Sayed/react-notes-awsayed/Reactnotes.md

 Components are independant, isolated, and reusable pieces of UI (not entire pages)

+Components are like functions that take props and return React elements for the DOM

 Component names should be capital CamelCased and end with .JSX, rather than .JS

 	import React, { Component } from 'react';